Fall Reading Center

 1. Children best learn through play.

 Centers give the child freedom to explore age-appropriate materials and practice problem-solving at their own pace.
-This independence builds confidence and helps the child take ownership of learning.
+This independence builds confidence and helps the child take ownership of learning while demonstrating separating from an adult.

 Well-planned centers naturally weave in early literacy, math, fine motor, gross motor, and sensory experiences.
 The child learns through hands-on exploration rather than passive instruction.